ssenchenko/temperature-reader/README.md

 * SQLite is used for a local database, because of described assumptions
 * Daily, another service should sync any data, we need from our local snapshot db, to the cloud based db and clear local db.
 According to made assumptions, it's out of scope.
+* Historic sensor data always shows the last data obtained from sensors API and all data which is 15 min older than the last loaded data.
+It matters, if data is not inserted every 5 min.
 * Auth:
   * 3 types of auth are enabled: JWT, Session, and Basic; Basic enabled __only__ for testing API with a browser;